hastaarya/SnakeGame/README.md

 4. Use the arrow keys to guide the snake and collect food.
 Avoid collisions!
    <br>
 ## Tech Stack 💻
--Language: Python
+- Language: Python
--Graphics Library: Turtle
+- Graphics Library: Turtle
 ## Future Improvements 🚀
 - **Levels**: Add levels with increasing difficulty.
 - **Sound Effects**: Implement sound effects for actions and game over.